-The soil and subsurface composition of streetscape landscaping may allow landscape Formatted: Font color: Green features to serve as temporary reservoirs, where water is treated and detained for later slow release or infiltration.

-Engineered soil matrix of sand, compost and mulch shall be required for bio-retention facilities as determined by the City Engineer.
+- Tree wells and streetscape planters may include roadway curb cuts and planter curb cuts to allow roadway or sidewalk runoff to collect in them and infiltrate. - The soil and subsurface composition of streetscape landscaping may allow landscape features to serve as temporary reservoirs, where water is treated and detained for later slow release or infiltration. - Engineered soil matrix of sand, compost and mulch shall be required for bio-retention facilities as determined by the City Engineer.

 Policy C-5.4 Streets Design & Parking Lanes.
-Parking lanes may be used for parking and to Formatted: Underline accommodate low impact development (LID) and other landscape features in parking lanes a Formatted: Font color; Green needed.
+Parking lanes may be used for parking and t Formatted: Underline accommodate low impact development (LID) and other landscape features in parking lanes as needed.

-• The use of flexible parking lanes is encouraged on Redwood Avenue.
-Colored or texture Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Tab paving is encouraged to identify the flexible parking lane on Redwood Avenue from the after: 0.5" + Indent at: 0.5"

-adjacent roadway.
-Permeable paving features may be tied into other low impact development (LID) feature Formatted: Font color: Green of the stormwater management system, as feasible.
-Rain gardens, stormwater planters, or a series of tree planters are encouraged in the Formatted: Font color: Green parking lane in order to provide additional capacity for stormwater management and to visually narrow the roadway for speed management.

-Rain gardens and stormwater planters incorporated into the parking lane shall not extend into travel lanes.
+- The use of flexible parking lanes is encouraged on Redwood Avenue.
+Colored or texture: Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Tab paving is encouraged to identify the flexible parking lane on Redwood Avenue from the after: 0.5" + Indent at: 0.5" adjacent roadway. - Permeable paving features may be tied into other low impact development (LID) features of the stormwater management system, as feasible. - Rain gardens, stormwater planters, or a series of tree planters are encouraged in the parking lane in order to provide additional capacity for stormwater management and to visually narrow the roadway for speed management. - Rain gardens and stormwater planters incorporated into the parking lane shall not extend into travel lanes.

 Policy C-5.5 Streets Design & Curb Extensions.
 Corner curb extensions are encouraged at a Formatted: Underline street intersections.
-Curb extension treatments shall comply with the following, unless otherwise Formatted: Font color: Green directed by the Director of Public Works:
+Curb extension treatments shall comply with the following, unless otherwise directed by the Director of Public Works:

-• The length of curb extensions shall be determined by balancing the need for parking-with the need for added space dedicated to pedestrian activities, bicycle parking, and after: 0.5" + Indent at: 0.5" stormwater management (e.g., rain gardens).
+- The length of curb extensions shall be determined by balancing the need for parking wit Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Tab the need for added space dedicated to pedestrian activities, bicycle parking, and after: 0.5" + Indent at: 0.5" stormwater management (e.g., rain gardens). - Curb extensions shall generally extend the full width of the parking lane. - Curb extensions shall not extend into travel lanes.